 Once you have created your account you then log into your organisation profile and request the Checklists (Courses) which you are accredited to deliver.

 There is no additional cost for using Passport as it is part of your Training Centre recognition fee package.
 There is a fee for evaluating participants (similar to purchasing certificates) which is charged once per participant per year in your Club or Training Centre irrespective of the number of courses they do.

-Credits for evaluations can be purchased from the online shop or by contacting the office, 1 credit = 1 evaluation.
+Credits for evaluations will be invoiced to the centre, 1 credit = 1 evaluation.
 It is important that you ensure only those who should be evaluated in your center are evaluated as this is the basis for the use of credits and you will be invoiced for any additional credits used.

 Where can I get support for Passport?

 For technical queries relating to the functions of the Checklick platform on which The Irish Sailing Passport is based go to the help section on the Checklick website at Checklick

 For queries relating to the Irish Sailing courses you offer on Passport contact the Training Department on email@example.com